-88. The Cabinet exercises its authority over all the services of the State; it meets under the chairmanship of the Prime Minister to decide on important questions.
+Art.
+88. The cabinet exercises its authority over all the services of the State; it meets under the chairmanship of the Prime Minister to decide on important questions.

-89. The number of Ministers shall not exceed 7; they need not necessarily be members of Parliament.
+Art.
+89.1 The number of ministers shall not exceed twelve; they need not necessarily be members of Parliament.

-90. The Ministers shall be jointly responsible to Parliament for the general policy of the Government.
+- Art.
+90. The ministers shall be jointly responsible to Parliament for the general policy of the government.
 They shall be individually responsible in respect of matters arising in their respective departments.
-The Cabinet shall submit its general programme to the Chamber through the Prime Minister or another Minister.
-91. Ministers may attend meetings of the Chamber, may address the Chamber and may obtain assistance from the officials of the Government in the Chambers.

-92. No Minister may buy or rent anything which is the property of the State domains, even at a public auction.
+The cabinet shall submit its general program to the Chamber through the Prime Minister or another minister. - Art.
+91. Ministers may attend meetings of the Chamber, may address the Chamber, and may obtain assistance from the officials of the government in the Chamber. - Art.
+92. No minister may buy or rent anything which is the property of the State domains, even at a public auction.
 He may not participate in contracts for supplies entered into by the public administrations, nor may he during his term of office be on the board of any business.

-93. No motion of want of confidence in respect of the Cabinet or of a Minister may be put to the vote unless at least two-thirds of the members of the Chamber are present.
+Art.
+93. No motion of want of confidence in respect of the cabinet or of a minister may be put to the vote unless at least two-thirds of the members of the Chamber are present.

-In case, however, the question of confidence is raised by the Cabinet or by one of the Ministers, it may be discussed if a majority of the members are present.
+In case, however, the question of confidence is raised by the cabinet or by one of the ministers, it may be discussed if a majority of the members are present.

-A Cabinet or a Minister in respect of whom a vote of want of confidence has been adopted shall be required to resign.
+A cabinet or a minister in respect of whom a vote of want of confidence has been adopted shall be required to resign.

-94. The Chamber of Deputies may indict Ministers for high treason or abuse of powers, in virtue of a decision which may only be taken by a majority of two-thirds of the total number of deputies.
-The civil responsibility of Ministers shall be determined by a special law, in which regard shall be paid to the principle of pecuniary responsibility towards the State.

-95. A Minister who is indicted shall be tried by the High Court.

-96. A Minister shall leave office as soon as he is indicted.
-The Minister's resignation shall not prevent proceedings being taken or continued against him.
+- Art.
+94. The Chamber of Deputies may indict ministers for high treason or abuse of powers, in virtue of a decision which may only be taken by a majority of two-thirds of the total number of deputies.
+The civil responsibility of ministers shall be determined by a special law, in which regard shall be paid to the principle of pecuniary responsibility towards the State. - Art.
+95. A minister who is indicted shall be tried by the High Court.
+Art.
+96. A minister shall leave office as soon as he is indicted.
+The minister's resignation shall not prevent proceedings being taken or continued against him.